 The Western Australian Gold Boom resulted in a building boom in Perth from the mid-1890s.
 There was considerable expansion of residential and commercial building in the areas to the north, east, and west of the city, and many of the large Perth Town Lots were sub-divided during the period.
-Subsequently, the area of West Perth to the south of the railway line, between Hay Street and Kings Park Road, was largely developed as residences for the upper and upper middle class, professionals and civil servants, in the late nineteenth and early twentieth centuries.
-Thomas Street, West Perth, was named after James Henry English Thomas M.L.C., Director of Public Works (1876-84), Government Engineer and Commissioner of Railways.2
+Subsequently, the area of West Perth to the south of the railway line, between Hay Street and Kings Park Road, was largely developed as residences for the upper and upper middle class, professionals and civil servants, in the late 19th and early 20th centuries.
+Thomas Street, West Perth, was named after James Henry English Thomas MLC, Director of Public Works (1876-84), Government Engineer and Commissioner of Railways.

-On 10 August 1904, the transfer of Lot 102 on deposited plan 2168, 26 and three tenths perches in area, the future site of Flats 72-74 Thomas Street, portion of Perth Town Lot H 128, to Walter Lay, builder, was registered.3
+On 10 August 1904, the transfer of Lot 102 on deposited plan 2168, 26 and three tenths perches in area, the future site of Flats 72-74 Thomas Street, Perth, portion of Perth Town Lot H 128, to Walter Lay, builder, was registered.

-On 24 July 1905, the transfer of Lot 101, 25 and two tenths perches in area, portion of Perth Town Lot H128, to Lydia Ann Waterhouse was registered.4 On 12 August 1905, the transfer to her of Lot 102 was registered.5 On 5 February 1908, she died intestate, and Letters of Administration of her Estate were granted to the West Australian Trustee Executor and Agency Company
+On 24 July 1905, the transfer of Lot 101, 25 and two-tenths perches in area, portion of Perth Town Lot H128, to Lydia Ann Waterhouse was registered.
+On 12 August 1905, the transfer to her of Lot 102 was registered.
+On 5 February 1908, she died interstate, and Letters of Administration of her Estate were granted to the West Australian Trustee Executor and Agency Company

-Campbell, Robin McK. in Pitt Morrison, Margaret, and White, John (Eds.)
-Western Towns and Buildings (University of Western Australia Press, Nedlands, 1979) Morrison, Margaret and White, John (Eds.)
-Western Towns and Buildings (University of Western Australia Press, Nedlands, 1979) p.
+&lt;sup>1 Campbell, Robin McK. in Pitt Morrison, Margaret, and White, John (Eds.)
+Western Towns and Buildings (UWA Press, Nedlands, 1979) Morrison, Margaret and White, John (Eds.)
+Western Towns and Buildings (UWA Press, Nedlands, 1979) p.
 104.

-Sunday Times 4 August 1929, p.
+&lt;sup>2 Sunday Times 4 August 1929, p.
 24; and Erickson, Rica (Ed.)
-The Bicentennial Dictionary of Western Australians pre-1829-1888 (University of Western Australia Press, Nedlands, 1988) p.
+The Bicentennial Dictionary of Western Australians pre-1829-1888 (UWA Press, Nedlands, 1988) p.
 3039.

-Certificate of Title Vol. 312 Fol.
+&lt;sup>3 Certificate of Title Vol. 312 Fol.
 145. Note: The lot was mortgaged in November, to secure £500, probably to finance building of the residence i.e. the present 76 Thomas Street.